 Each week, two garbage, one recycling and up to eight cubic yards of bulk trash collection are provided to North Miami’s single-family and multifamily residences with up to four units.

 Steps for Efficient Garbage, Recycling and Bulk Trash Collection

 - Place your trash or recycling container at the curb 24-hours before your scheduled day of pick-up.

 - Remove your trash or recycling container from the street once it has been serviced.
-Containers left curbside more than 24-hours after scheduled service are subject to citation by the Code Compliance Department.
+Containers left curbside more than 24-hours after scheduled service are subject to citation by the Neighborhood Services Department.

 - Place trash and recycling containers no more than four feet away from the curb, low hanging limbs, power lines and your driveway.